ZhangChengLin/bs-components-js/README.md

 Bootstrap components <a href="https://getbootstrap.com/docs/4.3/components/modal/" title="Modal">"Modal"</a>

-Currently relying on Bootstrap and jQuery environments, because it is a function extension of Bootstrap.
+Currently relying on Bootstrap and jQuery environments, because it is a function package of Bootstrap modal.

 Supports arbitrary calls of 9 parameters, supports callback functions based on modal events.